typed-ember/glint/docs/ember/component-signatures.md

 import Component from '@ember/component';
 import { computed } from '@ember/object';

-// We break out the args into their own interface to reference below: export interface GreetingArgs {
+export interface GreetingSignature {
+  Args: {
     message: string;
     target?: string;
-}

-export interface GreetingSignature {
-  Args: GreetingArgs;
+  };
   Blocks: {
     default: [greeting: string];
   };
 }

+// We define this type alias so that we can extend it below: type GreetingArgs = GreetingSignature['Args'];

 // This line declares that our component's args will be 'splatted' on to the instance: export default interface Greeting extends GreetingArgs {}